 After having surgery, I was put on Quasence – an extended-cycle birth control pill that allowed me to have only four menstrual cycles a year.
 This was prescribed to help with the pains from the endometriosis.
 Even with the endometriosis treatments, I was usually in terrible discomfort and short of breath to the point where the pain in my chest went from the front to the very back making bending and twisting so awful.

 I moved to Arizona to be with my mom and deal with the mass.
 The first thing they did when I got back to Arizona was to try to do a biopsy (test some cells of the mass for cancer) of the mass in my lung.
 However, my lung collapsed and they were unable to obtain a sample.
-Because of the density and size of the mass, my surgeon decided to go in and remove the mass anyway; it turned out I had Valley Fever (a fungal infection that enters the body through the lungs, gives a person symptoms similar to a cold or flu, and affects many people in Arizona).
+Because of the density and size of the mass, my surgeon decided to go in and remove the mass anyway; it turned out I had Valley Fever, which is a fungal infection that enters the body through the lungs, gives a person symptoms similar to a cold or flu, and affects many people in Arizona.

 After a week in the hospital I was allowed to go home; it wasn’t even two days later that the pain from taking a breath became so awful that I was seeing spots.
 Then, my mom and I noticed that my left leg had turned an awful shade of purple and we sped to the emergency room.